FAIRmat-NFDI/nexus_definitions/docs/learn/nexus-primer.md

 # A primer on NeXus

+!!! danger "Work in progress"

+    This part of the documentation is still being written and it might be confusing or incomplete.

 NeXus is is a description of a common data exchange format initially developed for neutron, X-ray, and muon experiments.
 Within FAIRmat we extensively extended the format to cover a range of experiments with major support for APM, ARPES, XPS, and optical spectroscpy but we also give advice and guidance for developing standards for other formats as well.

+!!! info "NeXus as a tool for FAIR data"

+    NeXus is supported be the research data management platform NOMAD.
+    Experimental data following an NeXus application definition can easily be uploaded and is recognized by NOMAD's search system.
+    If you want to learn more about uploading NeXus data to NOMAD, please refer to the [NeXus to nomad](./nexus-to-nomad.md) tutorial of this documentation.
+    Accordingly, if you want to build data according to the FAIR principles, you can think of NeXus fulfilling the interoperability and reproducibility part and a research data management platform like NOMAD the findable and accessible part.

 ## Who is this tutorial for?

-The document is for people not familiar with NeXus to grasp the basic principles and common terms for NeXus.
+The document is for people who want to standardize their research data and want to understand the modelling principles of NeXus definitions or who want to build their own application definition for an experiment.
+We cover the basic principles and common principles of NeXus, here.
+For a more detailed description we recommend reading the [official NeXus documentation](...).

-## What should people know before this tutorial?
+## What should you should know before this tutorial?

-- They should have a basic understanding what an hdf5 file is and how to write it
+- You should have a basic understanding what an hdf5 file is and how to write it
-- They should have a basic understanding of FAIR data [wilkinson et al](...)
+- You should have a basic understanding of FAIR data [wilkinson et al](...)

 ## What you will know at the end of this tutorial?